Chapter 3. User and Permission Management

 The name and description fields are available for organisational units.
 Their name is displayed in the tree, the description field can include additional notes or comments.
 We will go into more detail explaining the tabs Permission management and User variables in the respective sections.

 User objects will hold the personal data of the user.
 Beside the personal form of address, first and last name, they include the user name, e-mail address and, if applicable, the password.
-If a password has been manually entered in the Administration interface, it need not be changed by the user on the next login.
-The usual procedure to reset a password or set a password for the first time is to "activate" the user using the Activate button in the menu bar.
-One-time password is then sent by e-mail to the user's email address.
+If a password has been manually entered in the Administration interface, it does not need to be changed by the user on the next login.
+The usual procedure to reset a password or set a password for the first time is to ''activate'' the user using the Activate button in the menu bar.
+A one-time password is then sent by e-mail to the user's email address.
 The user will then be prompted to enter a new password when logging in for the first time.

 The guidelines regulating the generation of new passwords, or to which the password chosen by the user has to comply, can by adapted via the configuration of the PasswordPolicy.
 For further information on PasswordPolicy as well as on the various authentication procedures supported by ReportServer we refer to the configuration guide.